Antonell0/Udacity_ENRON_project/Readme.md

 }
 ```

 The samples have been separated in the train (80% of the samples) and the test (20% of the samples) sets.
-The test set
- has not been used at all in the training of the model.
-In order to avoid overfitting as much as possible the
+Due to the fact that the
+2 classes are very imbalanced StratifiedShuffleSplit is used to create training and test sets.
+The cross-validation has
- cross-validation has been used amongst the GridSearchCV parameters.
+been used in the training set amongst the GridSearchCV parameters.

 Validate and Evaluate
 -------

-The different classifiers have been evaluated in terms of accuracy and recall, and the one having the best score with
+The different classifiers have been evaluated in terms of precision and recall, and the one having the best score with
 the parameters used was the SVM.

+The precision is defined as the ratio between the true positives and the total number of positive predictions.
+The recall
+is defined as the ratio between the true positives and the sum of true positives and false negatives.
+The recall is important in this case because for the poi identification it would be good to have as less false negatives
+as possible keeping a good precision.

-The complete pipeline has been saved and passed alog the dataset and the feature list to the tester.
+The complete pipeline has been saved and passed along the dataset and the feature list to the tester.
+The tester will re-train
+and check the precision and recall metrics.
 The results obtained with the tester are:

-	Accuracy: 0.81177	Precision: 0.38941	Recall: 0.39350	F1: 0.39144	F2: 0.39268
+    Accuracy: 0.79385	Precision: 0.33716	Recall: 0.35200	F1: 0.34442	F2: 0.34893
-	Total predictions: 13000	True positives:  787	False positives: 1234	False negatives: 1213	True negatives: 9766
+	Total predictions: 13000	True positives:  704	False positives: 1384	False negatives: 1296	True negatives: 9616